What’s Nurses Day at the Capitol?

 There is a parking lot at the convention center accessible via West Wilson Street and the eastbound lanes of John Nolen Drive.
 For more info, please refer to the Directions & Parking section of their website.

 We welcome your participation!
-Please see below for more information and registration forms.
+Please check back in fall for more information and the 2019 registration forms.